eruditelite/attiny/README.md

 ## avrdude ##

 Speed is one problem...
-The ATTinys work reliably, at least on a breadboard, at lower speeds than the default (SPI1 runs at TODO Hz).
+The ATTinys work reliably, at least on a breadboard, at lower speeds than the default. avrdude's '-b' option changes the speed of SPI0, but SPI1 runs at 50 KHz no matter what the value of '-b' is.
+So, to avoid having to update avrdude, SPI0 must be used to program both parts.
+As the parts don't have a chip select, that must be added externally.

 Another problem is pin use, especially on the ATTiny85.